hashgraph/hedera-forking/README.md

 forge build
 ```

-There is no compilation step to build the `@hashgraph/hedera-forking` package.
+There is no compilation step to build the `npm` package.
 However, you can type-check it by running

 ```console